Subject Lead: Miss Natalie Stewart

 Research shows that when phonics is taught in a structured way, starting with the easiest sounds and progressing through to the most complex, it is the most effective way of teaching young children to read.
 DfE, 2013.

 Our phonics lessons are delivered by highly skilled practitioners using the Read Write Inc systematic synthetic phonics programme.
-We ensure coverage of all phonemes as stated within the Letters and Sounds framework.
+We ensure coverage of all phonemes as stated within RWInc framework.
 We provide engaging, interactive and practical daily phonics lessons for all children in EYFS and KS1.
-Our phonics lessons follow a four-part lesson structure and teaching sequence (review - teach - practice - apply) which promotes independence, resilience and success in all our learners.
+Our phonics lessons follow a four-part lesson structure and teaching sequence (review - teach - practise - apply) which promotes independence, resilience and success in all our learners.

-In Nursery, we begin with phase one phonemes with the main focus of developing children's speaking and listening skills.
+In Nursery, we begin learning early phonics skills with the main focus of developing children's speaking and listening skills.
 Through a range of practical activities, games, songs, stories and rhymes our children will explore environmental and voice sounds, rhyme, rhythm and alliteration.
-By the end of phase one, we aim for all children to be confident in the skills of oral segmenting and blending in preparation for phase two.
+By the end of the year, we aim for all children to be confident in the skills of oral segmenting and blending in preparation for phase two.

-In Reception, children begin phase two phonemes and are taught the rhyme for each phoneme and the corresponding graphemes (e.g. 'd dinosaur', 'f flower').
+In Reception, children begin learning phonemes in Set 1 of RWInc and are taught the rhyme for each phoneme and the corresponding graphemes (e.g. 'd dinosaur', 'f flower').
 They also learn how to form each grapheme and phoneme with the handwriting rhyme (e.g. f - 'down the flower and give it a leaf').
 Children learn to blend these phonemes together to read simple words.
 They are also taught how to segment words into their sounds when spelling (e.g. c-a-t, b-e-ll, s-o-ck).
-When the children are confident in phase two, they can then move on to phase three.
-In this phase they learn that sounds can be represented by two or three letters - digraphs and trigraphs (e.g. f-or-k, r-ai-n).
-They continue to practice segmenting and blending to read and spell words.
+When the children are confident in Set 1, they can then move on to Set 2 and 3 phonemes.
+In this phase they learn that sounds can be represented by two or three letters - digraphs and trigraphs (e.g. f-or-k, h-igh).
+They continue to practise segmenting and blending to read and spell words.

-At the end of Reception and the beginning of Year One, our children will focus on phase four.
+At the end of Reception and the beginning of Year One, our children will focus on recapping phonemes taught in Reception.
 No new phonemes or graphemes are learnt in this phase, rather children are taught to read and spell more complex words such as those that contain adjacent consonants (e.g. trip, sting), compound (e.g. sunflower) and multisyllabic words.
-Throughout Year One children will deepen their understanding of grapheme-phoneme correspondence and will move on to phase five.
+Throughout Year One children will deepen their understanding of grapheme-phoneme correspondence and developing their awareness of phonemes spelt in different ways.
 During this phase they will be introduced to alternative pronunciations and phonemes for the same graphemes (e.g. 'ow - brown cow' and 'ow - blow the snow').
-They will also learn about phoneme families including new graphemes for phonemes that they are already familiar with (e.g. 'ai - snail in the rain', 'a-e - make a cake', 'ay - may I play?').
+They will also learn about phoneme families including new graphemes for phonemes that they are already familiar with (e.g. 'ay - may I play?','ai - snail in the rain' and 'a-e - make a cake').

-Towards the end of Year One and in Year Two, children will work through phase six.
-In this phase there is a greater emphasis on word specific spellings and the expectation is that children will become fluent readers and accurate spellers.
+Towards the end of Year One and in Year Two, there is a greater emphasis on word specific spellings and the expectation is that children will become fluent readers and accurate spellers.
 Through explicit lessons children learn spelling rules which each have a visual card and rhyme (e.g. 'you can't have an e with an ing').
 These include adding suffixes (-est, -ly, -ful, -ness, -ment, -ing) and prefixes (un-, im-, dis-, re-) to words.
 They are also taught the rules for making plurals and how to spell homophones (e.g. blue/blew, see/sea).

 At SPIS, we also model these strategies in shared reading and writing both inside and outside of the phonics lesson and across the curriculum.
 We have a strong focus on the development of language for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.